-To involve parents and family members in the Title I program at Willows Intermediate School the following practices have been established:
+To involve parents and family members in the Title I program at Murdock Elementary School the following practices have been established:

-- a) The school convenes an annual meeting, at a convenient time, to which all parents of participating children shall be invited to attend and encouraged to attend, to inform parents and family members of their school's participation in the Title I program and to explain the requirements, and the right of the parents to be involved.
-(20 U.S.C. § 6318[c][2]) - Willows Intermediate School will convene an annual meeting, at a convenient time such as Back to School Night and District's Title I Parental Meeting to inform parents and family members of their school's participation in the Title I Program to explain requirements and rights of parents. - b) The school offers a flexible number of meetings, such as meetings in the morning or evening, and may provide, with Title I funds, transportation, child care or home visits, as such services relate to parent involvement.
-(20 U.S.C. § 6318[c][2]) - The school offers a flexible number of meetings, such as meetings in the morning or evening, and may provide, with Title I funds, child care or home visits, as such services relate to parent involvement. - c) The school involves parents in an organized, ongoing and timely way, in the planning, review, and improvement of the school's Title I program, including the planning, review, and improvement of the school parent and family engagement policy and the joint development of the schoolwide program plan.
-(20 U.S.C. § 6318[c][3])
+- a) The school convenes an annual meeting, at a convenient time, to which all parents or participating children shall be invited to attend and encouraged to attend, to inform parents and family members of their school's participation in the Title I program and to explain the requirements, and the right of the parents to be involved.
+(20 U.S.C. § 6318(c)[1]) - Murdock Elementary will convene an annual meeting, at a convenient time, such as Back to School Night and the District's Title 1 Parental Meeting to inform parents and family members of their school's participation in the Title I Program and to explain the requirements and rights of parents. - b) The school offers a flexible number of meetings, such as meetings in the morning or evening, and may provide, with Title I funds, transportation, childcare, or home visits, as such services relate to parent involvement.
+(20 U.S.C. § 6318[c][2]). - Murdock Elementary holds meetings in the mornings and evenings to accommodate parents.
+When appropriate, Title I funds are used to provide childcare or home visits, when such services relate to parent involvement. - c) The school involves parents in an organized, ongoing, and timely way, in the planning, review, and improvement of the school's Title I program, including the planning, review, and improvement of the school parent and family engagement policy and the joint development of the schoolwide program plan.
+(20 U.S.C. § 63|8[c][3])

-Willows Intermediate School Parent and Family Engagement Policy and School-Parent Compact are reviewed annually by the School Site Council, English Language Advisory Committee, and Site Leadership Team Committees.
+Murdock Elementary School's Parent and Family Engagement Policy and School-Parent Compact are reviewed annually by the School Site Council, English Language Advisory Committee, and Site Leadership Team Committees.
 Parents are annually invited to join committees and advisories.
+Suggestions from individuals not on a committee or advisory can be submitted in written format to the front office or via ParentSquare to the site administration.
 The Title I Program is reviewed as part of the annual review of the SPSA.

-- d) The school provides parents of participating children with the following: - I. Timely information about the Title I program (20 U.S.C. § 6318[c][4][A])
+- d) The school provides parents of participating children with the following: - I. Timely information about the Title I program.
+(20 U.S.C. § 6318[c][4][A])

-Willows Intermediate School will provide timely information about Title I programs to parents of participating children in a timely manner through:
+Murdock Elementary will provide timely information about Title I programs to parents of participating children in a timely manner through: